- Home

 - It is ideally suited if you are interested in economic challenges and policies in developing countries.
 It is at the research frontier, with special attention devoted to the policy and practical implications of different theories.

-- This programme provides you with the empirical tools, data and software training that will enable you to investigate economic development and help prepare for your dissertation.
+- This programme provides the empirical tools, data, and STATA software training that will enable you to investigate economic development and to prepare an independent empirical analysis.

-- You will be taught by experts in the field, many of whom have worked with international and government organisations including the IMF, World Bank, UN, the Asian Development Bank, Commonwealth Secretariat and central banks.
+- You will be taught by experts in the field, many of whom have worked with international and government organisations such as the IMF, World Bank, and central banks.

 - You will have access to all conferences and seminars hosted by the Glasgow Centre for International Development.
 This means you will be exposed to interdisciplinary research and approaches to development in the fields of medicine, veterinary medicine, environmental management, sustainability or education.